hpsaturn/hpsaturn.github.io/_posts/2017-06-10-esp32-google-authenticator.md

 # Google Authenticator Key

+! ! !
+D E P R E C A T E D ! ! !
+(soon I'm going to release a new version)

 Portable EAP Protected One-Time Password (EAP-POTP).
 Hardware for provides two-factor user authentication.
 This is a PlatformIO project that using `WeMOS` like board with a `ESP32` and OLED SSD1306 display that interfaced with `GoogleAuthenticator` Android app.